SkyWolf-re/stringer/README.md

   --null-only, -n       Require \0 / 0x0000 terminator before emit
   --cap-run-bytes N, -c Truncate very long runs (default {d}) --find, -f (xN)       Find the exact string match.
-Can be repeated --version, -v         Print version and exit
+Can be repeated --range, -r           Find strings in a selected scope of offbytes.
+Can be repeated as OR --version, -v         Print version and exit
   --help, -h            Show help
 ```